Suffolk County, New York: State Assembly Officials for Suffolk County

-Suffolk County had long been a Republican bastion in the State of New York.
-U.S. Congressman Rick Lazio, who opposed Hillary Clinton in the 2000 Senate race, was from Suffolk County.
-However, the county shifted more toward the Democrats starting in the 1990s.
+United States House of Representatives Officials for Suffolk County

+United States Senate

 In 2003, Democrat Steve Levy was elected county executive, ending longtime Republican control.
 In 2001, Democrat Thomas Spota was elected District Attorney, and ran unopposed in 2005.
 Although Suffolk voters gave George H. W. Bush a victory here in 1992, the county voted for Bill Clinton in 1996 and continued the trend by giving Al Gore an 11-percent victory in the county in 2000.
-2004 Democratic candidate John Kerry won by a much smaller margin of one percent, in 2008 Democratic candidate Barack Obama won by a slightly larger 4.4 percent margin, 52%-47%.
+2004 Democratic candidate John Kerry won by a much smaller margin of under one percent, in 2008 Democratic candidate Barack Obama won by a slightly larger 6 percent margin, 52.5%-46.5%.
+In 2012, he carried the county by a slightly smaller margin 51%-47%.
 In 2016, Republican candidate Donald Trump won Suffolk County by a 6.9 percent margin, becoming the first Republican to carry the county since 1992.
-It was the only large county (over 200,000 voters) in the State of New York that Donald Trump won.
 In 2020, Trump again won Suffolk County; this time, however, it was decided by just 232 votes out of nearly 800,000 votes cast, making it the closest county in the nation in terms of percentage margin, and representing nearly a seven-point swing towards the Democratic ticket of former Vice President Joe Biden and junior California senator Kamala Harris.
 In percentage terms, it was the closest county in the state, although Ontario County and Warren County had narrower raw vote margins of just 33 and 57 votes, respectively.
 Suffolk was one of five counties in the state that Trump won by less than 500 votes.
-With Tarrant County, Texas and Maricopa County, Arizona flipping Democratic in 2020, Suffolk was the most populous county in the nation to vote for Trump.
+With Tarrant County, Texas and Maricopa County, Arizona flipping Democratic in 2020, Suffolk County was the most populous county in the nation to vote for Trump in 2020.
+In 2024, Trump won 54% of the vote in Suffolk county, the highest percentage since 1988.